rdfostrich/article-jws2018-ostrich/content/conclusions.md

 Furthermore, branching and merging of different version chains can be investigated.

 Our approach succeeds in reducing the cost for publishing RDF archives on the Web.
-This lowers the barrier towards intelligent clients in the [Semantic Web](cite:cites semanticweb) that require with *evolving* data, with the goal of time-sensitive querying over the ever-evolving Web of data.
+This lowers the barrier towards intelligent clients in the [Semantic Web](cite:cites semanticweb) that require *evolving* data, with the goal of time-sensitive querying over the ever-evolving Web of data.